datalogics-seu/PDFJT-notshipped/README.md

 ** SplitDocument.java * Demonstrates spliting a PDF document by page intervals (every n pages) and by bookmarks using the PMMservice. v8.14 sample can be placed in \samples\manipulation.

+** XFAFormExportDemo.java * This sample illustrates how to export form field data from an XFA PDF by extracting the <datasets> out of the XML. v8.16 sample updated from v4.2 sample.
+Can be placed in \samples\forms.